Where Did Red Light Therapy Come From?

-1. Impressive, peer-reviewed clinical research on natural light treatments has significantly increased over the last 2 decades, with over 1,000 published studies and trials showing a wide range of extremely positive findings for skin health, collagen production, joint pain relief, physical performance, hormone health, hair growth, weight loss, and a lot more.
-And all with very few side effects or risks.
+- Impressive, peer-reviewed clinical research on light therapy treatments has significantly increased over the last 2 decades, with over 1,000 published studies and trials showing a wide range of extremely positive findings.
+And all with very few documented side effects or risks.

-This research has expanded the clinical frontiers of light therapy and encouraged many physicians and health practitioners to adopt natural light treatments for their patients.
-Learn more here about how RLT works by stimulating ATP (adenosine triphosphate) energy production in your mitochondria and cells.
-You can dig deeper into the base of clinical research on light therapy in our Learn Library.
+- This research has expanded the clinical frontiers of light therapy and encouraged many physicians and health practitioners to adopt light therapy for their patients.

-3. Consumer interest in natural health has also spiked in the last 10-15 years.
+Consumer interest in natural health has also spiked in the last 10-15 years.
 More than ever, people are looking for effective, natural treatments that don’t rely solely on prescription drugs, chemicals, and invasive procedures.
 Consumers have never been more interested in preventive medicine and lifestyle factors.
-Natural light treatment options fit this growing sensibility by addressing the root causes of health and illness.
+Light therapy options fit this growing sensibility by addressing the root causes of health and illness.

 From Ancient Greek philosophers like Euclid and Ptolemy, to Scientific Revolution figures like Sir Isaac Newton, mankind’s brightest minds have been studying the properties of light for centuries.
 Gas and oil-based lighting dominated until the 1800s, when for the first time, people were able to use light more deliberately, in modern technologies like electricity.